nnstreamer/nnstreamer-example/android/README.md

  * https://github.com/centricular/cerbero-docs/blob/master/start.md

 ## Build NNstreamer full source with ndk-build
-We recommend that you read a Android NDK manual at https://developer.android.com/studio/build/building-cmdline.
+We recommend that you read an Android NDK manual at https://developer.android.com/studio/build/building-cmdline.
 If you have to compile just C/C++ source code for Android platform, please use 'ndk-build' command.
 Note that You must use 'gradlew' command on the Ubuntu terminal, if you have to compile JNI-based Java source code as well as C/C++ JNI source code.
-The 'ndk-build' command uses jni/Android.mk by dfault.
+The 'ndk-build' command uses jni/Android.mk by default.
 However, the 'gradlew' command uses the 'build.gradle' file instead of the existing 'jni/Android.mk'.

 ```bash